lostjared/Acid.Cam.v2.OSX/README.md

 https://www.youtube.com/playlist?list=PLUgo--lX2kmr6ikfz0hPlez1-jbGAYuTZ

-OpenCV3 Version is on the master branch  now, to use the old version switch to oldmacosx branch To compile first clone then open with Xcode and build.
+OpenCV3_4_1 (Newest)  Version is on the master branch  now, to use the old 2.4  version switch to oldmacosx branch or for OpenCV 3 go to OpenCV3.

+Newest version of the program now requires macOS High Sierra to run.

+To compile first clone then open with Xcode and build.

 ![AnimatedImage](https://github.com/lostjared/Acid.Cam.v2.OSX/blob/master/screens/jaredpeace.gif "screenshot")